USEPA/power-sector-dev-portal/app/public/content/datavis/design-elements/color.md

   - title: "Additional Encodings (Beyond Color)"
     level: 4
     content: |
       The most accessible way to build a data visualization is to use something other than color to encode meaning; this way, you can sidestep many of the issues inherent to using color mentioned above.
 In practice, this can mean using patterned fills overlaid onto color scales (stripes, cross hatches, dots, etc.) and employing symbols to represent different categories in things like scatterplots or line charts.
-See the Symbology section for more.
+See the [Symbology](#/datavis/design-elements/symbology) page for more information.
   - title: "Quantitative Palettes"
     content: |
       Quantitative palettes are essential for representing data that has a natural order or scale.
 In this section, we examine different types of quantitative palettes and their appropriate usage.